NagelPoulose/KnighHacksVIII-Project/README.md

 - The `.env` file is already in `.gitignore`
 - Use `.env.example` as a template for others

+### Using Google AI SDK

+This project uses the official **Google Generative AI SDK** for Gemini.
+See the complete guide in [`GOOGLE_AI_SETUP.md`](GOOGLE_AI_SETUP.md) for:
+- SDK installation and setup
+- Usage examples and patterns
+- Advanced features (streaming, function calling, etc.)
+- Error handling and troubleshooting

 ## 📊 Data Sources

 - `csv/accelerators.csv` - Existing ServiceNow accelerators